sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 snow here, so I wanted some tread on the tires.
-Also, while I could have gotten tires that more closely matched the original ones with gum walls (such as [these](https://www.amazon.com/TAC-Two-Pack-27x1-1-Select/dp/B077J86YR2)), I decided no to.
+Also, while I could have gotten tires that more closely matched the original ones with gum walls (such as [these](https://www.amazon.com/TAC-Two-Pack-27x1-1-Select/dp/B077J86YR2)), I decided not to.
 To me at least, that rubber just looks more "plastic-y" and not as good quality.

 {{< figure src="img/continental-tire.png" alt="Continental Ride Tour Tire" position="center" style="border-radius: 8px;" caption="Continental Ride Tour tire" captionPosition="center" >}}